Glossary of Prosthetic and Orthotic terms

 S.E.W.O.: Shoulder Elbow Hand Wrist Orthosis.

-SHANK: the firm, stiff, inflexible area of the shoe betwen the heel breast and ball
+SHANK: the firm, stiff, inflexible area of the shoe between the heel breast and ball

 SHEATH: Type of sock used directly against the skin to cut down on friction when wearing a prosthesis.